 1. Typical traditional architecture in the old town

 Hoi An is famous for the beauty of traditional architecture, the harmony of houses, walls, and roads.
-Passing the ups and downs of history, Hoi An ancient town still retains the classic beauty of moss in each tile roof, bricks, and tree lines.
+Passing the ups and downs of history, Hoi An ancient city still retains the classic beauty of moss in each tile roof, bricks, and tree lines.
 This area also owns the simple features of the local people, including the honest personality and pure soul.

 The most common housing types in Hoi An ancient town are tubular houses with a narrow width and a very long depth.
 The house is made of high-strength and durable materials due to the harsh climate here.
 The two sides have brick walls and wooden frames, divided into three compartments with the aisle in the middle.